Noosarpparashar/startupv2/python/dataGenerator/ecart/README.md

 4. Once the services are up and running, create the necessary database tables by executing the DDL scripts provided in the previous folder.
-These scripts should start with "db" and include the schema creation.
+T
    - Create a database named `PINNACLEDB`.
    - ```bash
         create DATABASE PINNACLEDB